-If you are a garlic bread addict but do not want to explose your carbs intake this low carb cheesy pull-apart garlic bread recipe is for you.
+If you are a garlic bread addict but you don’t want to explode your carbs intake, this low-carb cheesy pull-apart garlic bread recipe is for you.
 The surprising thing about this recipe is the whole eggplant which works as a bread substitute.
-Those eggplant are generously coated with a garlic and herbs olive oil then stuffed with grated mozzarella cheese.
+These eggplants are generously coated with a garlic and herbs olive oil then stuffed with grated mozzarella cheese.
 The result is absolutely surprising.
-Each bites are tender, cheesy with a lovely garlic taste.
-You will not believe it is eggplant!
+Each bite is tender, cheesy with a lovely garlic taste.
+You won’t believe it’s made with eggplant!

-It has been a while that I am craving for a pull-apart garlic bread.
-It is everywhere on internet and it makes me soooo hungry.
+It’s been a while since I’ve been craving for a pull-apart garlic bread.
+It’s everywhere on the Internet and it makes me soooo hungry.

-But there is no way I eat so much bread!
-So today I found a super deal on eggplant at the market – 2 eggplant for $5!
-I look at those big and fat beautiful eggplant and suddenly I thought ‘this will be my low carb garlic bread base for tonight!’.
+But there’s no way I eat so much bread!
+So today I found a super deal on eggplant at my local food market – 2 eggplants for $5!
+I looked at these big and beautiful eggplants and suddenly I thought ‘this will be my low-carb garlic bread base for tonight!’.

-I was not too sure on how it will hold together as eggplant can soften very fast when baked in the oven.
-But lucky me the result was exactly as I was dreaming about.
-Big bites of baked eggplant with lots of string cheese.
-I actually can not believe it was not bread.
-It was so soft and it melt in my mounth as a buttery garlic bread does.
+I wasn’t too sure on how it would hold together as eggplants can soften very fast when baked in the oven.
+But lucky me, the result was exactly what I was hoping it would be.
+Big bites of baked eggplants with lots of cheese strings.
+I actually can’t believe it wasn’t bread.
+It was so soft and it melts in my mouth as a buttery garlic bread should do.

-But well this recipe is not the healthiest recipe ever as it does contains a large amount of grated mozzarella.
-But at least my healthy move was to use a vegetable instead bread and to make an olive oil garlic & coriander marinade instead of butter.
+But well, this recipe isn’t the healthiest recipe ever as it does contain a large amount of grated mozzarella.
+But at least my healthy move was to use a vegetable instead of bread and to make an olive oil garlic & coriander marinade instead of butter.
 It was really amazing.
-Below I listed some steps by steps pictures of this recipe to guide you through this process.
-It is a bit messy to prepare as you will have lots of marinade and cheese all over the benchtop but it worth it!
-Oh and yes my little toddler loves it too and trust me she is not the kind of little lady who love eggplant!
-So another mum trick to make eggplant her fav!
-Last thing!
-If you want to make a similar recipe with no dairy and low calorie do not add cheese and instead stuff the eggplant with lots of minced fresh herbs mixed in tomato paste.
-Follow the same baking instruction, wrap the eggplant into a large piece of foil and close very well to avoid the moisture to goes out.
-It will be delicious too !
+Below I listed some step by step pictures of this recipe to guide you through this process.
+It’s a bit messy to prepare, as you will have a lot of marinade and cheese all over the benchtop but it’s worth it!
+Oh and yes, my little toddler loves it too and trust me she is not the kind of little lady who loves eggplant!
+So another mum-trick to make eggplant her fav’!

 Wash the eggplant and dry with a towel or absorbent paper.

-In a mixing bowl add the olive oil, chopped coriander, finely crushed garlic - I used a garlic press like this one: Garlic Press and Peeler Set.
-It makes a very thin garlic paste and avoid garlic bites into the mixture.
+In a mixing bowl add the olive oil, chopped coriander, finely crushed garlic - I used a garlic press to squeeze more taste.
+It makes a very thin garlic paste and prevents garlic bites into the mixture.
 Adjust with salt and pepper if you like.

-Using a small and sharp knife cut lengthwise lines into the eggplant but do not cut all the way through the eggplant like you do for a classic garlic bread.
+Using a small and sharp knife, cut lines lengthwise into the eggplant but don't cut all the way through the eggplant like you would do for a classic garlic bread.

-Now cut line on the opposite side to makes cubes.
-Same here do not cut all the way though as you do not want to cut the bottom of the eggplant.
+Now cut lines perpendicularly to make cubes.
+Same here, don't cut all the way though as you don't want to cut the bottom of the eggplant.

-Use your finger to gently open the cracks between each eggplant cubes and using a teaspoon insert the garlic olive oil mixture into each cracks.
-You can also use a silicon pastry brush like this one: Small Silicon Pastry Brushit helps to spread the mixture at the bottom of each cracks and get the flavour all around the eggplant.
+Use your finger to gently open the cracks between each eggplant cube, and using a teaspoon insert the garlic oil mixture into each cracks.
+You can also use a silicone pastry brush it helps spread the mixture to the bottom of each crack and gets the flavour all around the eggplant.

 Proceed the same way to insert the grated cheese.
-It is a messy process and you have to proceed carefully gently stuffing each cracks with cheese without breaking the eggplant cubes.
+It's a bit of a messy process and you have to proceed carefully, gently stuffing each crack with cheese without breaking the eggplant cubes.

-Place the stuffed eggplant ontp a long piece of thick aluminium foil paper and wrap the eggplant into foil.
-Leave some space on the top to avoid the foil to stick to the melting cheese.
-Close very well as you want to keep the moisture into the foil paper papillotte.
-Using thick foil paper accelerate the baking process keeping the warm into the papillotte.
+Place the stuffed eggplant onto a long piece of thick aluminium foil paper and wrap the eggplant into foil.
+Leave some space on the top to not let the foil stick to the melting cheese.
+Close well as you want to keep the moisture into the foil paper papillote.
+Using thick foil paper accelerates the baking process keeping the warmth into the papillote.